Privacy Policy

 This privacy policy explains the types of such technical and organizational measures that we employ so as to enhance the level of protection of personal data that we process.
 These measures the key ones of which are outlined below, are designed to maximise the control over privacy in accordance to GDPR and have the objective of providing a level of security that is appropriate to the related risks.

-• As part of our overall data protection framework, The Company has appointed a Data Protection Officer (DPO), in accordance with the requirements of GDPR.
+• As part of our overall data protection framework, The Company has appointed a Data Protection Officer, in accordance with the requirements of GDPR.
 Our DPO can be contacted at dpo@themispm.com.

 • All our personnel, including service agents and / or relationships managers and handlers periodically observe GDPR-specific awareness sessions so as to maintain the currency of their understanding of GDPR and how it may impact our various operations that affect personal data we process.